Summer Camp Is Over

 We’ve arrived in the capital of Namibia, Windhoek, a 250 mile, 6 hour ride almost directly east from Swakopmund.
 Before leaving, I took the opportunity this morning to explore the seacoast city.

 Walking around, I found the information center and got a list of “historic buildings” still standing.
 One intrigued me—the Hohenzollern House, circa 1905, in the same art deco style of so many of the buildings in Qingdao China, which the Germans treated as a colony, although it was leased for “only” 99 years.
 The 1907 hotel I saw looked liked the “Strand” in Qingdao also.
 It’s an attractive style that has been reflected in many of the buildings since the German colonization.
-Not coincidentally, there’s still a Bismarck Street (I should probably say strasse), a Kaiser hotel, and a wonderful antique store named Pete’s that had everything from old helmets and books in German to the various African artifacts.
+Not coincidentally, there’s still a Bismarck Street (I should probably say strasse), a Kaiser hotel, and a wonderful antique store named Pete’s that had everything from old helmets and books in German to various African artifacts.

-My main goal was to visit the Swakopmund museum, which I was told was among the best museums in sub-Sahara Africa, and I needed at least an hour there.
+My main goal was to visit the Swakopmund museum, which I was told was among the best museums in sub-Saharan Africa, and I needed at least an hour there.
 It’s a private museum, started in 1951 by a dentist, and augmented ever since.
 It is pretty comprehensive—and here were some of the highlights for me:

 From the German period: a wonderful collection of stamps, covers, and an explanation of the postal service—which included a San (“Bushman”) postal carrier with a sack as a poster to use the mail, and various donkey and other means to get the mail from point A to point B. Since I collect the Qingdao German stamps, I’ve seen some of this material in auctions, but it’s got to be an award-winning collection.
 I also enjoyed some of the military uniforms, including the camel corps that patrolled some of the desert areas.